digiscot/digiscot-website/pages/projects/homestart-majik.md

 Training in homes

-Increase awareness  & skills events - these are in place and the dates scheduled are
+Increase awareness  & skills events - these were completed in all planned areas:

-16th November Cowal and Kintyre
+16th November Kintyre - 20 participants

+17th November Islay - 17 participants

+20th November Bute - 25 participants and have been asked to do another one specifically for a group of adult learners

-17th November Mid Argyll
+30th November Mid Argyll - 18 participants

-20th November  Bute

-20th November Islay and Jura
+2nd December  Cowal - numbers tbc - asked to do another one specifically for senior citizens

 ### Phase 4

 Develop and advertise

-Collate info for feedback - still aiming to have evaluations and feedback complete by mid- to end of December.
+Collate info for feedback - aiming to have evaluations and feedback complete by end of January 2016

 ## Evaluation